pydantic/pydantic/docs/concepts/fields.md

 #> name='John Doe'
 ```

+!!! note
+    If you use the [`Optional`][typing.Optional] annotation, it doesn't mean that the field has a default value of `None`!

-You can also use `default_factory` to define a callable that will be called to generate a default value.
+You can also use `default_factory` (but not both at the same time) to define a callable that will be called to generate a default value.

 ```py
 from uuid import uuid4